melanchall/drywetmidi/Docs/articles/tools/CSV-serializer.md

 Here we have a single note _E7_ (the object #0) and a chord (the object #1) with two notes: _D3_ and _E2_.

+Note that when you're deserializing a MIDI file, you can put any number to `ObjectIndex`.
+This property is irrelevant for MIDI file deserialization, but required to correctly deserialize objects ([DeserializeObjectsFromCsv](xref:Melanchall.DryWetMidi.Tools.CsvSerializer.DeserializeObjectsFromCsv*)).
+The property exists to have single CSV schema for both file and objects deserialization.

 If `ObjectName` is `"Header"` then `ObjectData` will contain a single number – [time division](xref:Melanchall.DryWetMidi.Core.TimeDivision).

 If `ObjectName` is `"Note"` then `ObjectData` will be in the following format: